-All investment strategies have the potential for profit and loss, your or your clients' capital may be at risk.
+All investment strategies have the potential for profit and loss.

-This communication contains information on investments which does not constitute independent research.
-Accordingly, it is not subject to the protections afforded to independent research, but is classified as advertising under Art 68 of the Financial Services Act ('FinSA') and Baillie Gifford and its staff may have dealt in the investments concerned.
+This document contains information on investments which does not constitute independent research.
+Accordingly, it is not subject to the protections afforded to independent research and Baillie Gifford and its staff may have dealt in the investments concerned.

-All information is sourced from Baillie Gifford & Co and is current unless otherwise stated.
+All information is current and sourced from Baillie Gifford & Co unless otherwise stated.

-The images used in this communication are for illustrative purposes only.
+The images used in this document are for illustrative purposes only.